hridoy01-hash/sheba-health-care-webapp/README.md

 This project was About Health Care Services [Visit Live Site](https://sheba-health-care.web.app/).

-## Important Freature of this Project
+## Important Freatures of this Project
 - This project is about medical services.This is a digital platform for any treatment take by online.
 - In this plaftform pepole can easily live counscule with best doctor.
 - Any time pepole can take serial by online appoinment.